 - Employee: a minimum of 5% of monthly gross salary

-- Employer: a minimum of 10% of monthly gross salary
+- Employer: a minimum of 12% of monthly gross salary (includes 2% admin cost)

 Employers must also pay TEVET (Technical, Entrepreneurial, and Vocational Education and Training) Payroll Levy at 1% of the employee’s basic pay.

 *The above rates serve as a broad guideline.
 Actual rates charged will differ.